nubbthedestroyer/docker-workshop/exercises/4.1-dockerCompose/README.md

 Let's see if we can create a `docker-compose.yml` file for our SF-Foodtrucks app and evaluate whether Docker Compose lives up to its promise.

 The first step, however, is to install Docker Compose.
 If you're running Windows or Mac, Docker Compose is already installed as it comes in the Docker Toolbox.
 Linux users can easily get their hands on Docker Compose by following the [instructions](https://docs.docker.com/compose/install/) on the docs.
-Since Compose is written in Python, you can also simply do `pip install docker-compose`.
+Since Compose is written in Python, you can also simply do `sudo pip install docker-compose`.
 Test your installation with -

 ```bash
 $ docker-compose --version